pedrommcarrasco/Brooklyn/README.md

+**Brooklyn is not actively maintained, as it doesn’t generate income to justify the time investment.
+If you need a bug fixed, feel free to contact the author by email to discuss having it resolved for a fee.**

 ![](https://github.com/pedrommcarrasco/Brooklyn/blob/master/Design/logo.jpg?raw=true)

 > Screen Saver by [Pedro Carrasco](https://twitter.com/pedrommcarrasco) based on the animations presented during **[Apple Special Event](https://www.youtube.com/watch?v=bfHEnw6Rm-4)** (October 30, 2018) from the Brooklyn Academy of Music, Howard Gilman Opera House.